Djeez2/XP2Earth/README.md

 - In the X-Plane menu select Plugins -> XP2Earth -> Tracking to start tracking your position.
 Select again to stop tracking.
 - Click XP2Earth -> Connect Earth to start Google Earth automatically (when not already started), and have it update its location.

+Viewing options in the XP2Earth plugin menu:
+- Pilot View: This sets the Google Earth eye point close to the ground.
+However, this leads to weird effects at some airports when the elevation in Google Earth is different from X-Plane's.
+- Look Around: This allows you to look around in Google Earth by moving your head in the cockpit.

 ## Remote operation